-- The Admissions process and supporting documentation are reviewed annually - Awareness raising sessions are delivered to Curriculum Leaders, Subject Area Managers, Guidance, Marketing and Admissions staff. - Data on applications is reported monthly (January to August) to the Admissions Group and relevant Heads of Departments.

-- Annual reports are presented to Governors. - Entry criteria are fair, consistent and well communicated. - All information collected relating to IAG is confidential and securely stored.
+- The Admissions process and supporting documentation are reviewed annually - Awareness raising sessions are delivered to Curriculum Leaders, Curriculum Managers, Guidance, Marketing and Admissions staff. - Reports are presented to Governors. - Entry criteria are fair, consistent and well communicated. - All information collected relating to IAG is confidential and securely stored.